ClickCease

 For its research, Consumer Reports reviewed safety records for about 94,000 vehicles registered as operating for companies in New York City and King County, Washington.
 These are two major ridesharing hubs with local governments that require drivers to register vehicles and obtain an additional license to work through regulators.
 Consumer Reports’ data analysis provides a snapshot of open safety recalls among rideshare vehicles in the industry.
 But researchers say the situation nationwide might be even worse.

 They found vehicles with glaring safety issues such as deadly Takata airbags that could injure or kill drivers or front-seat passengers.
 There were unrepaired issues involving potential vehicle fires.
 In fact, in the Seattle and New York City areas, 25 vehicles had at least five or more unfixed recalls.
-It is not clear if any rideshare customers have been injured as a result of an issue relating to an open recall.
-Consumer Reports is recommending stronger safety recall laws especially as Uber and Lyft expand their businesses even more and as other smaller players enter the rideshare industry.
+We don’t know if any rideshare customers have sustained injuries due to an open recall issue.
+Consumer Reports recommends stronger safety recall laws especially as Uber and Lyft expand their businesses even more and as other smaller players enter the rideshare industry.

 Consumer Safety is Crucial

-If you have been injured in an Uber or Lyft rideshare accident as the result of a defective vehicle or recalled vehicle that was unrepaired, you may be able to file a lawsuit not only against the rideshare company but also the automaker, seeking compensation for damages.
-An experienced rideshare lawyer who has a successful track record of handling auto defect cases will be able to help injured victims and their families secure justice and fair compensation for their losses.
+If you have been injured in an Uber or Lyft rideshare accident as the result of a defective vehicle or recalled unrepaired vehicle, you may be able to file a lawsuit not only against the rideshare company but also the automaker, seeking compensation for damages.
+An experienced rideshare accident lawyer who has a successful track record of handling auto defect cases will be able to help injured victims and their families secure justice and fair compensation for their losses.

 Source: https://www.consumerreports.org/ride-hailing/uber-and-lyft-cars-have-open-safety-recalls/